aai-institute/practical-ai-act/docs/conformity/risk-management-system.md

 One clear requirement however is that high-risk AI systems should be tested continuously, but at the latest before they are productionized and made available to end users (see Sections (6) to (8)).
 We highlight that the risk management system as presented in Article 9 is not directly tied to, but in fact a requirement for a lot of the engineering practices showcased in this repository, since they require prior knowledge about the relevant risks of the project.

+In particular, as Art.
+9 requires a comprehensive assessment of the risks of the AI system, a cybersecurity risk assessment of the AI system and its components should be performed as well.

 ## Relation to other Articles

 The most important articles related to Article 9 are:

 -   |Art.
 14| (Human Oversight): Risks should be assessed, evaluated, and mitigated by knowledgeable personnel.
 -   |Art.
 15| (Accuracy, Robustness and Cybersecurity): As unauthorized access to AI systems and hardware is a great risk, it must be continuously assessed.